 - The Orbital Module, which offers additional space to the crew while the latter is in orbit, waiting to dock to the ISS.
 It has the approximative size of a large van.

-- The Descent Module, which is the place where is the crew during the launch and re-entry to the Earth.
+- The Descent Module is the place where is the crew during the launch and re-entry to the Earth.
 It is the only part of the capsule that returns to the Earth.

-- The Instrumentation Module, which is where are find the propulsion systems, the fuel, the batteries, the solar panels which are unfolded once in orbit, etc. Moreover, this module is where the life support systems are found.
+- The Instrumentation Module is where are find the propulsion systems, the fuel, the batteries, the solar panels which are unfolded once in orbit, etc. Moreover, this module is where the life support systems are found.

 The Soyuz has the capacity to carry three persons to orbit, and it has sufficient life support and supplies for a person, for 30 days (or 10 days for a crew of three), During the launch, the capsule is, with the solar panels folded in, at the top part of the rocket, inside the fairing, which serves to protect the useful cargo from the friction with the atmosphere.